-On each medical mission, we hold health education workshops covering topics such as healthy lifestyle options, nutritional wellness, health maintenance and disease prevention skills.
-We assist with the school fees of talented low-income students, donate computer equipment and school supplies and support community improvement projects (i.e. the building of the Mt.
-Hannah Community Resource Center in rural Jamaica which houses a well utilized library).
-We have had international health missions to Jamaica, Dominican Republic, St. Vincents, Grenada, Carriacou, India, Haiti, Ghana, Nigeria and Ethiopia.
+On each medical mission, we hold health education workshops covering topics such as healthy lifestyle options, nutritional wellness, health maintenance, and disease prevention skills.
+We assist with the school fees of talented low-income students, donate computer equipment and school supplies, and support community improvement projects (i.e. the building of the Mt.
+Hannah Community Resource Center in rural Jamaica which houses a well-utilized library).
+We have had international health missions to Jamaica, Dominican Republic, St. Vincent, Grenada, Carriacou, India, Haiti, Ghana, Nigeria and Ethiopia.

 Aid and assist indigent adults and children in the underserved areas of the world.